manvitamarkala/DS-5500---HW1/README.md

 ![Continents income[]{label="fig:ContinentsIncome"}](ContinentsIncome.png)
 ###### Figure 8: Income/person across continents over the years

-For the graph in figure 9, I have plotted life expectancy across different continents across different years.The life expectancy for all the continents have dropped roughly around 1920( most likely could be a data issue).
+For the graph in figure 9, I have plotted life expectancy across different continents across different years.The life expectancy for all the continents have dropped roughly around 1920.
 Europe has the highest life expectancy followed by Americas, then Asia and Africa.
 Based on the different living conditions of these continents, one of the inferences that can be deduced is hygiene, pollution are the major contributors for long life span expectancies.

 ![Continents Life expectancy[]{label="fig:LifeExpectancy"}](LifeExpectancy.png)
 ###### Figure 9: Life Expectancy across continents over the years

 For the graph in figure 10, I have plotted total number of child deaths across different continents across different years.
-Asia has the highest number of child deaths until very recently after which Africa has started to increase in the total number of child deaths and has crossed Asia.The infant and child mortality rate has declined remarkably in most countries since 1950.A new study says that children in sub-Saharan Africa are more than 15 times more likely to die before the age of 5 than children in high income countries.
+Asia has the highest number of child deaths until very recently after which Africa has started to increase in the total number of child deaths and has crossed Asia.The infant and child mortality rate has declined remarkably in most countries since 1950.A new study states that children in sub-Saharan Africa are more than 15 times more likely to die before the age of 5 than children in high income countries.
 Americas has always been the least in terms of child deaths across all years.

 ![Child deaths[]{label="fig:ChildDeaths"}](ChildDeaths.png)
 ###### Figure 10: Child deaths across continents over the years